As do most of the other villains, especially Mello and Ryuk.

 In-Universe, Panda from Shirokuma Cafe once showed up dressed wearing a Darth Vader mask and cape because he thinks bad guys are cool.
 Unfortunately, Panda doesn't really understand how to be evil or cool.

-"Hero Killer" Stain from My Hero Academia is what happens when this trope is applied in-universe.
-Everything about him is basically the embodiment of a '90s Anti-Hero, except he's a villain.
+Everything about "Hero Killer" Stain is basically the embodiment of a '90s Anti-Hero, except he's a villain.
 He's a vicious Knight Templar who's convinced that none of the current group of Heroes barring All Might (and later, the main character Deku) are "real heroes" and need to be purged.
-He's also a complete psychopath with a warped view on what being a hero is, and has no compunctions against murdering children.
-However, because of his design, weapons and powers as well as the ludicrous degree he'll keep on fighting (After being defeated, he still continues trying to fight against the other heroes with a punctured lung and scared them enough to make them flinch before he passed out, while standing up) earned him admires in-universe and out.
+He's also a complete psychopath with a warped view on what being a hero is and has no compunctions against murdering children.
+However, because of his design, weapons and powers as well as the ludicrous degree, he'll keep on fighting (after being defeated, he still continues trying to fight against the other heroes with a punctured lung and scared them enough to make them flinch before he passed out, while standing up) earned him admires in-universe and out.
 The League of Villains take advantage of this and recruit a plethora of new members who wished to follow in Stain's footsteps.

 When Mariquitaman fights Kinnikuman Zebra in the 2011 Kinnikuman series, Mariquitaman prefers Kinnikuman Zebra's Brutal Chojin personality over his Justice Chojin personality.
 Mariquita even forces the transformation onto Kinnikuman Zebra with the Rorschach Influence technique.
 As it turns out, Kinnikuman Zebra's Brutal Chojin personality's fighting style is easier to predict than the fighting style of Kinnikuman Zebra's Justice Chojin personality.